Are You Confident of the Diagnosis?

 Histamine-related angioedema.
 In histamine-induced angioedema accompanying urticaria, the diagnostic procedures are identical to those for urticaria.
 It has to be remembered that angioedema can be part of chronic urticaria even if presenting without wheals, as well as of physical urticaria, especially dermographic, delayed pressure urticaria, and cold urticaria.

 Hereditary or acquired angioedema.
-If angioedema is not associated with urticaria, both hereditary and acquired angioedema can be present (see
+If angioedema is not associated with urticaria, both hereditary and acquired angioedema can be present (see Figure 1).
+Acquired angioedema can be:

 Associated with reduced C1 esterase inhibitor (C1-INH);